nopetrides/modding/ValheimMods/Crop_Utils/Thunderstore/README.md

 Mod compatability uses custom spacing to allow you to set the spacing to use for various custom mod growables.
 Optionally, you can also enable "Custom Spacing Only" if you have mods that override the default crop growth spacing or that disable it completely.

-It's important to note that the custom spacing is only for the tool's placement, and will not influence the growth of the plant.
-Whatever the plant's growth radius is set when it decides if it has enough space or not will remain and is unaffected by this mod.If for some aethestic reason you wish to have custom spacing, simply ensure that the custom spacing is at least the minimum required for the mod.
+It's important to note that the custom spacing is only for the cultivator tool's placement, and will not influence the growth of the plant.
+Whatever the plant's growth radius is will remain and is unaffected by this mod.
+If for some aethestic reason you wish to have custom spacing, simply ensure that the custom spacing is at least the minimum required for the plant.

+1.1.0

+Mistlands updates.
+Small pickup radius tweak to match debug sphere.

+1.0.0

+Release